swup/docs/docs/getting-started/example.md

 const swup = new Swup(); // only this line when included with script tag
 ```

-At this point your page is already enhanced as swup will stop page from reloading a replace the content.
+At this point your page is already enhanced as swup will stop page from reloading and replace the content.
 This is especially good with a [preload plugin]({{ "/plugins/preload-plugin" | relative_url }}) which can make your page blazing fast.

 ...but let's continue.
 Add CSS for the element animation.